-Tongariro was awarded World Heritage status in September 1887.
+Tongariro National Park was awarded World Heritage status in September 1887.
 The paramount chief of the Maori tribe Ngati Tuwharetoa, Te Heuheu Tukino IV gifted the land to the New Zealand Government in order to protect and preserve this sacred place.

 Hiking the Tongariro Alpine Crossing

 The most well-known Tongariro National Park hike is the Tongariro Crossing.
 It is a one-way hike that stretches for 19.4 km (12 miles) taking in the very best views of the active volcanoes Mt Tongariro and Mt Ngauruhoe.
 The starting point is the Mangatepopo carpark and the end point is Ketetahi carpark.
 It’s a well-marked track that takes in stunning scenery and hotspots like Soda Springs, Red Crater (the highest point on your walk), Emerald Lake and Blue Lake.
 It’s an intermediate level hike with nothing technical to it and can be achieved by most active people with a can-do attitude!
 This otherworldly hike usually takes just under eight hours to complete.